abhijit-c/LatinTranslations/Georgics/src/book4.md

 - *iter* as aloft, see notes.

-      Nor is it a great labor to restrain them: snatch away the wings from the kings; No one from those hesitating will dare to go aloft or pluck the battle standard from the camps.
+      Nor is it a great labor to restrain them: snatch away the wings from the kings; No one from those hesitating kings will dare to go aloft or pluck the battle standard from the camps.

 | *invitent croceis halantes floribus horti*
 | *et custos furum atque avium cum falce saligna* 110
 | *Hellespontiaci servet tutela Priapi.*

 - Subjunctives here are hortatory.
 - Genitive as against, see notes.
+Objective genitive.

       Let gardens being fragrant with golden flowers invite them and let the guard against thieves and birds, protector of Hellespontia Priapus,